Last Updated on

 1. Provide More Fluids

-Give your child an electrolyte and make sure that they drink plenty of water.
+Give your child electrolytes and make sure that they drink plenty of water.
 Fever leads to dehydration and reduction of body fluids.
 These need to be replenished constantly to help reduce his temperature.

 2. Give Medication for Fever